Anyone who gets a prediction about how a player's career will turn out wrong will likely be taunted with it for the rest of his life.

 Not to mention his penchant for texting close-up photos of a certain part of his anatomy.

-For many, former Atlanta Falcons/current Philadelphia Eagles QB Michael Vick will never be forgiven for his part in a dog fighting ring (and the killing of many of those dogs in an attempt to destroy evidence ahead of federal warrants).
+For many, former Atlanta Falcons/Philadelphia Eagles and current New York Jets QB Michael Vick will never be forgiven for his part in a dog fighting ring (and the killing of many of those dogs in an attempt to destroy evidence ahead of federal warrants).
 It should be noted that Vick did federal jail time for this (but for interstate gambling, not for the destruction of the animals).

 Jim Everett was the quarterback for the Los Angeles Rams during the late 1980s and early 1990s; leading his team to the NFC Championship Game prior to the 1989 season vs. division rival and defending Super Bowl champion San Francisco 49ers.
 However, Everett will best be remembered for an incident during that game, where Everett (fearing the Niners' pass rush) curled up into the fetal position to avoid a hard hit, thus resulting in the play being known as the "Phantom Sack" and Jim Rome infamously nicknaming Everett "Chris" (referring to the female tennis great Chris Evert).